Where innovation and energy unite

 University of Ontario Institute of Technology (UOIT) has a bold, ambitious vision: to take on the society's grand challenges and find solutions to meet and exceed tomorrow's needs.
 By teaching students new approaches to problem solving along with innovative uses of technology, graduates are highly engaged citizen leaders with an entrepreneurial spirit, prepared to excel in the modern workplace, and ready to lead their peers.

 Darlington Nuclear Information Centre is a public education centre with exhibits related to electricity and nuclear power, the history of electricity in Ontario, safety processes, energy and the environment.
 OPG constructed a world-class training facility featuring a full-scale reactor mock-up, warehouse space for equipment, and training classrooms inside the Energy Complex.

 The Durham York Energy Centre (DYEC) is a waste management facility that produces energy from the combustion of garbage.
 The DYEC safely processes 140,000 tonnes per year of residential garbage that remains after maximizing waste diversion programs – reducing, reusing, recycling and composting – in Durham and York Regions.
 Councils from both Durham and York Regions endorsed Energy from Waste (EFW) in 2006 as the best long-term, local and sustainable option for final disposal of residential garbage.

 Meet your Organizers

-Aneesa Haniff, Economic Development Officer, Investment Attraction, Durham Region
+Aneesa Haniff, Economic Development Officer, Investment Attraction, Regional Municipality of Durham

 - Lindsay Coolidge, Manager, Government and Community Relations, University of Ontario Institute of Technology